Vinyl acetate: Polymerization

 It can be polymerized to give polyvinyl acetate (PVAc).
 With other monomers it can be used to prepare various copolymers such as ethylene-vinyl acetate (EVA), vinyl acetate-acrylic acid (VA/AA), polyvinyl chloride acetate (PVCA), and polyvinylpyrrolidone (Vp/Va copolymer, used in hair gels).
 Due to the instability of the radical, attempts to control the polymerization by most "living/controlled" radical processes have proved problematic.
 However, RAFT (or more specifically, MADIX) polymerization offers a convenient method of controlling the synthesis of PVA by the addition of a xanthate or a dithiocarbamate chain transfer agent.

 Other reactions

 Vinyl acetate is useful in organic synthesis.
+Vinyl acetate undergoes many of the reactions anticipated for an alkene and an ester.

+The most important ester reaction is transesterification with a variety of carboxylic acids.
 Transacetylation is used to obtain enantioenriched alcohols and esters.
 Iridium-catalyzed transacetylation have also been demonstrated: